altocodenl/acweb/blog/20200730-competitor-competition.md

 Competitors don’t matter.
 Competition does.
 # Competitor ≠ Competition

-> “A quick word about competitors: competitors are a startup ghost story.
+> "A quick word about competitors: competitors are a startup ghost story.
 First-time founders think they are what kill 99% of startups.
 But 99% of startups die from suicide, not murder.
 Worry instead about all of your internal problems.
-If you fail, it will very likely be because you failed to make a great product and/or failed to make a great company.”
+If you fail, it will very likely be because you failed to make a great product and/or failed to make a great company."

 > In the words of Henry Ford: "The competitor to be feared is one who never bothers about you at all, but goes on making his own business better all the time."
 [1]

 --

-> “Competition is defined in the minds of customers, and they use progress as their criterion.
+> "Competition is defined in the minds of customers, and they use progress as their criterion.
 What do consumers consider as competition?
-How do you understand what customers do and don’t value in a solution?”
+How do you understand what customers do and don’t value in a solution?"
 [2]

 --

-- *“I just found a product that is also for [insert problem you’re solving]”.*
+- *"I just found a product that is also for [insert problem you’re solving]."*
-- *"Your product is like [insert other product name], right?”*
+- *"Your product is like [insert other product name], right?"*

 That will sting.
 At least for a brief moment.
 But it will.